 The San Dieguito Lagoon will benefit from this major restoration project planned for the eastern end of the lagoon from east of Interstate 5 to El Camino Real.
 This new restoration will add 60 acres of new wetlands to the approximately 160 acres of wetlands restored in 2012 by Southern California Edison (SCE).
 Former farmland in the eastern lagoon purchased by the JPA in 2004 will be restored adding new wetlands and adjacent uplands to the lagoon area.
 The restoration project is funded by the San Diego Association of Governments (SANDAG) and the City of San Diego as mitigation (see details below).

 In November 2018, the JPA approved a Final Environmental Impact Report (FEIR) for the Restoration Project (also known as W-19) as required by the California Environmental Quality Act (CEQA).
 Currently, the project team is finalizing construction details and obtaining required permits including a permit from the California Coastal Commission.
-Construction is expected to begin by the end of 2020 with a planned 2-year construction period.
+Construction is expected to begin in January 2022 with a planned 3-year construction period.